top of page

 This is because atheists are often expert manipulators.
 To begin with, they have taken advantage of the appearance, yet impossibility, of true neutrality.
 True neutrality is unfortunately excluded by the logical law of excluded middle: Either a statement is true, or its negation is true.
 Properly applied, this means any interaction between two humans with conflicting beliefs will result in one of those humans prevailing.

-So, on the one hand, we have an apparently religious person (who uses the term "chakra", which is a notably Hindu/Buddhist thing, so we're not even talking about a Christian here) who sees fit to offer discounts for public gratitude.
+So, on the one hand, we have an apparently religious business owner (who uses the term "chakra", which is a notably Hindu/Buddhist thing, so we're not even talking about a Christian here) who sees fit to offer discounts for public gratitude.
 This, by the way, is easily accessible to atheists.
-Mary Hugard notes that this is a gift she likes to offer to those who so much as breathe in a grateful way.
+Mary Hugard, the aforementioned business owner, notes that this is a gift she likes to offer to those who so much as breathe in a grateful way.
 So, Mary wants to practice her faith, her way, in her business.
-On the other hand, we have a group of hateful individuals who frequently engage in frivolous lawfare.
+On the other hand, we have a group of hate-filled individuals who frequently engage in frivolous lawfare.
 By playing the neutrality game, atheists appear to be the wounded party, which allows them to wound the innocent.

 You see, then, that true neutrality is impossible.
 But giving the appearance thereof creates a loophole that can be easily exploited.
 Where a Christian following the will of God can be framed as the imposition of religion upon an atheist, the atheist can cry foul, because they can pretend their views are more objective, and, most importantly, not religious.